akoyabio/phenoptr/README.md

   are used extensively in
   package code and examples.

-If you'd like to learn how to use the tidyverse packages, a good place to start is Garrett Grolemund and Hadley Wickham's book, available free online at
+If you'd like to learn more about the tidyverse packages, a good place to start is Garrett Grolemund and Hadley Wickham's book, available free online at
 [R for data science](http://r4ds.had.co.nz/).